websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/patching-liferay/understanding-patch-types.md

 ## Hotfixes

-A Hotfix is a fix or collection of fixes requested by a customer and delivered in between Fix Pack releases to address confirmed critical issues in DXP.
+A Hotfix is a fix or collection of fixes requested by a customer and delivered in between 7.4 update releases or between 7.3 or 7.2 Fix Pack releases.
+Hotfixes address confirmed critical issues in DXP.
 You can request at Hotfix via a [Help Center ticket](https://help.liferay.com/hc).
 The Liferay Support Team works with you to determine if the issue is with the product, and provides a fix for any unintended product behavior.

-A Hotfix can depend on a particular Fix Pack level.
-If you attempt to install it without installing the Fix Pack first, the Patching Tool reports the required Fix Pack level.
-Go to the [Customer Portal](https://customer.liferay.com/downloads) and obtain the Fix Pack.
+In DXP 7.3 or 7.2, a Hotfix can depend on a particular Fix Pack level.
+If you attempt to install it without installing the base Fix Pack first, the Patching Tool reports the required Fix Pack level.
+Go to the [Customer Portal](https://customer.liferay.com/downloads) and obtain the base Fix Pack.
 Once all the necessary patches are downloaded to the `patches` folder, the Patching Tool installs them.

 ```{important}
 In DXP 7.2, if you already have a Hotfix installed and a Fix Pack that contains that Hotfix is released, the Patching Tool manages integrating them.
 Fix packs always supersede Hotfixes; when you install a Fix Pack, any Hotfixes it contains are uninstalled and the Fix Pack version of the fix is installed in its place.
 ```

 ## Service Packs

+> Liferay DXP 7.3 and earlier

 A Service Pack is built on top of the original DXP GA major release and includes the latest Fix Pack, Patching Tool, and bundled Marketplace applications.
 Fixes that require more time to implement and test can be reserved for Service Packs.